-The City of Pflugerville is a fast growing suburban community that is home to over 59,000 residents.
+The City of Pflugerville is a fast growing suburban community that is home to approximately 66,000 residents.
 Pflugerville traditionally has been a suburban bedroom community, but is quickly becoming a full service city; providing not only places to live but to work, shop and play.

 The City's overall development objective is to support the key goals outlined in the Consolidated and Annual Action Plan.
-In 2016, Pflugerville continued its efforts to expand residents' choices and opportunities by providing youth scholarships for city recreation programs and by making improvements to public infrastructure and facilities.
-The City completed a sidewalk project for Gatlinburg Subdivision and the 3rd year of the youth scholarship program.
+In 2017, Pflugerville continued its efforts to expand residents' choices and opportunities by providing youth scholarships for city recreation programs and by making improvements to public infrastructure and facilities.
+The City completed design and began construction on Mill Creek and Green Meadows roadway as well as the design of and drainage improvements for El Malino in addition to completing the 4th year of the youth scholarship program.

-The City of Pflugerville has demonstrated progress in its efforts to launch the projects outlined in its PY2016 Annual Action Plan.
+The City of Pflugerville has demonstrated progress in its efforts to launch the projects outlined in its PY2017 Annual Action Plan.
 Over the course of the City's CDBG program, several projects have been removed due to changes in eligibility or other circumstances.
-The City is diligitily working on reallocating the funds from prior program years that have not be utilized towards infrastructure projects that areanticipated to be completed over the next two calendar years.
+The City is diligently working on reallocating the funds from prior program years that have not be utilized towards infrastructure projects that are anticipated to be completed over the next two calendar years.
 These projects will be reflected in future CAPERs.

 Comparison of the proposed versus actual outcomes for each outcome measure submitted with the consolidated plan and explain, if applicable, why progress was not made toward meeting goals and objectives.
+91.520(g)

-91.520(g) Categories, priority levels, funding sources and amounts, outcomes/objectives, goal outcome indicators, units of measure, targets, actual outcomes/outputs, and percentage completed for each of the grantee's program year goals.
+Categories, priority levels, funding sources and amounts, outcomes/objectives, goal outcome indicators, units of measure, targets, actual outcomes/outputs, and percentage completed for each of the grantee's program year goals.

-Goal Category Source / Amount Indicator Unit of Measure Expected - Strategic Plan Actual - Strategic Plan Percent Complete Expected - Program Year Actual - Program Year Percent Complete 2014 Goal - Community Service Non-Housing Community Development CDBG: \$30,000 Public service activities other than Low/Moderate Income Housing Benefit Persons Assisted 150 30 20.00% 2015 2014 20.00% 2014 Goal - Infrastructure Non-Housing Community Development CDBG: \$120,000 Public Facility or Infrastructure Activities other than Low/Moderate Income Housing Benefit Persons Assisted 1079 0 0.00% 2014 2015 0.00% 2014 Goal - Public Facilities Non-Housing Community Development CDBG: \$80,000 Public Facility or Infrastructure Activities other than Low/Moderate Income Housing Benefit Persons Assisted 5070 4025 100.00% 2014 2014 100.00% 2015 Goal - Community Service Non-Housing Community Development CDBG: \$15000 Public service activities other than Low/Moderate Income Housing Benefit Persons Assisted 150 73 48.67% 75 43 57.33%
+Goal Category Source / Amount PY2017 Indicator Unit of Measure Expected - Strategic Plan Actual - Strategic Plan Percent Complete Goal - Infrastructure Non-Housing Community Development CDBG \$200,462 Public Facility or Infrastructure Activities other than Low/Moderate Income Housing Benefit Persons Assisted 993 13871 100% Goal - Community Service Non-Housing Community Development CDBG \$20,000 Public Facility or Infrastructure Activities other than Low/Moderate Income Housing Benefit Persons Assisted 100 100 100%